skx/evalfilter/README.md

 # eval-filter

-The evalfilter package provides a basic embeddable evaluation-engine, which allows simple logic which might otherwise be hardwired into your golang application to be delegated to (user-written) script(s).
+The evalfilter package provides an embeddable evaluation-engine, which allows simple logic which might otherwise be hardwired into your golang application to be delegated to (user-written) script(s).

-There is no shortage of embeddable languages which are available to the golang world, but this library is intended to be simpler.
-The ideal use case is defining rules which are applied test specific objects.
+There is no shortage of embeddable languages which are available to the golang world, but this library is intended to be simpler; the ideal use case is defining rules which are applied test specific objects.

-In short don't think of this as a scripting-language, but instead a simple way of applying a set of rules to an object, or a filtering a large collection of objects via a user-defined fashion.

-You may view a quick and simple example in the file [example_test.go](example_test.go), which filters a list of people by their age.
+To give a feel for the way it works you may consult the simple example in the file [example_test.go](example_test.go), which filters a list of people by their age.

+There is a second example which implements a custom-function (in golang) which can be called by the script, visible at [example_function_test.go](example_function_test.go).

 ## Sample Use

-You might have a chat-bot which listens to incoming messages and does something interesting when specific messages are seen.
-You don't necessarily need to have a full-scripting language, you just need to be write a snippet of script which returns `true` if the given message is interesting.
+You might have a chat-bot which listens to incoming messages and runs "something interesting" when specific messages are seen.
+You don't necessarily need to have a full-scripting language, you just need to allow a user to specify whether the interesting-action should occur, on a per-message basis.

-Upon the receipt of each incoming message you call the filter, if the message is interesting it will return `true`.
-If the return-value is `false` you know the message is uninteresting and you do nothing.
+* Create an instance of the `evalfilter`.
+* Load the user's script.
+* For each incoming message run the script against it.
+  * If it returns `true` you know you should carry out your interesting activity.
+  * Otherwise you will not.

-Assume you have a structure describing incoming messages:
+Assume you have a structure describing your incoming messages which looks something like this:

     type Message struct {
         Author  string